Riyuzakii/academic-kickstart/content/project/nvram.md

 +++
+title = "NVModule"
-title = "NVM module for linux kernel" date = "2019-02-15" summary = "What's this project about?"
+date = "2019-02-15"
+summary = "Added support in the Linux kernel for consistent and sensitive memory allocation in the Non-Volatile RAM."
 # View.
 #   1 = List
 #   2 = Compact